Prag8855/aab/frontend/content/guides/saving-money-germany.md

 ## Other tips

 - **Pay yearly, not monthly**
-    [Car insurance](/guides/car-insurance-germany), [liability insurance](/guides/haftpflichtversicherung), public transit and other subscriptions are cheaper if you pay yearly.[^4]
+    [Car insurance](/guides/car-insurance-germany), [liability insurance](/guides/haftpflichtversicherung), health insurance, public transit and other subscriptions are cheaper if you pay yearly.[^4]
 - **Compare prices often**
-    Every year, before your contract renews, look for a cheaper option.
+    Every year, before your contracts renew, look for a cheaper option.
 You can get a better deal for electricity, gas, insurance, internet and mobile phone service.
-[Tarifcheck](/out/tarifcheck), [Check24](/out/check24) and [Verivox](/out/verivox-cellphone) are the main price comparison websites.
-They don't show you all options.
+Use [Tarifcheck](/out/tarifcheck), [Check24](/out/check24) and [Verivox](/out/verivox-cellphone) to compare prices.
 - **Negotiate a better price**
-    When your internet contract is about to expire, call the company and ask for a better price.
-They will renew your contract, but give you a better plan.
-Vodafone gave me a free upgrade from 100 Mbit/s to 300 Mbit/s.
+    If your internet contract expires soon, call the company and ask for a better price.
+They might give you a better or cheaper plan if you renew your contract.
+For example, Vodafone upgraded my internet from 100 Mbit/s to 300 Mbit/s for free.

 [^0]: [reddit.com/r/de](https://old.reddit.com/r/de/comments/i8myjh/krankenkassen_wechseln_wie_den_stromanbieter/g19fj98/), [reddit.com/r/de](https://old.reddit.com/r/de/comments/4zaemf/welchen_gas_und_stromanbieter_empfiehlt_de/)
 [^2]: [test.de](https://www.test.de/Hausrat-und-Privathaftpflichtschutz-Was-taugt-die-neue-Kombiversicherung-von-Lemonade-5494627-0/#:~:text=lemonade%20bietet%20guns%C2%ADtigen%20schutz)